Abusing a GitHub Codespaces Feature For Malware Delivery

 What is GitHub Codespaces?

 Among its features, GitHub Codespaces allows developers to share forwarded ports from the VM.
-Developers can share a forwarded port privately within the organization or publicly.
-A private port is only accessible to organization members via its URL, while anyone with the URL can view a publicly shared port without requiring authentication.
+Developers can share a forwarded port privately within the organisation or publicly.
+A private port is only accessible to organisation members via its URL, while anyone with the URL can view a publicly shared port without requiring authentication.
 This feature is helpful for developers who would like to see a preview of how an application would look like to an end user.
 At the same time, since GitHub Codespaces is now available for all GitHub users, this feature can be abused by cybercriminals and threat actors already on the platform.

 If the application port is shared privately, browser cookies are used and required for authentication.
 However, if ports are shared with the public (that is, without authentication or authentication context), attackers can abuse this feature to host malicious content such as scripts and malware samples.
 Moreover, the barriers of costs in creating a Codespaces environment are now lower compared to creating a cloud service provider (CSP) account where you need a credit card to become a subscriber, be it in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and many others.

-To validate our hypothesis of threat modeling abuse scenario, we ran a Python-based HTTP server on port 8080, forwarded and exposed the port publicly.
+To validate our hypothesis of threat modelling abuse scenario, we ran a Python-based HTTP server on port 8080, forwarded and exposed the port publicly.
 In the process, we easily found the URL and the absence of cookies for authentication.

 As seen from the image above, the exposed application domain URL has the following format: